nazmulb/api-microservice/README.md

 ###### for mysql:

 ```
-CREATE DATABASE IF NOT EXISTS `myapp`
+CREATE DATABASE IF NOT EXISTS `apimicro`
 ```

 ```